Concordium/concordium.github.io/source/shared/net/mobile-wallet/change-passcode-mw.rst

 If you want to change your passcode or enable/disable your biometrics, you can do so from the **More** page.

 ..
 Note::
-   You can't change your passcode, password, or biometrics if you have pending identities or accounts on your phone.
+   You can't change your passcode, password, or biometrics if you have pending identities or accounts in your wallet.

 Change your passcode
 ====================